Faezehabibi/SINDy/museum/sindy.md

 1. Learn how to discover the differential equation of a dynamical system using SINDy algorithm only by the stapshots from the system.
 2. Learn how to build polynomial libraries with arbitrary order out of the dataset.
+3. Learn how to solve the sparse regression problem in 2 ways
+   - Iteratively finding the coefficient matrix by gradient descent.
-3. Learn how to solve the sparse regression problem by iteratively performing the least squares (LSQ) method followed by thresholding-- Sequential Thresholding Least Square (STLSQ)-- for the given model.
+   - Iteratively performing the least squares (LSQ) method followed by thresholding-- Sequential Thresholding Least Square (STLSQ)-- for the given model.

 The model **code** for this exhibit can be found [here](https://github.com/NACLab/ngc-museum/exhibits/sindy/sindy.py).